Technology for Students

 While not a requirement, bringing a computer to campus is strongly encouraged because of the convenience and the experience it provides.
 The minimum requirements are listed below.
 A faster processor, additional memory and greater disk space will enhance your capabilities.

-- Operating System: Windows 7 or Windows 8
+- Operating System: Windows 7 and above

 - Processor: Intel Dual Core 2.0GHz or AMD 64X2 dual core processor 2.2 GHz